demisto/content/Packs/PAN-OS/Playbooks/playbook-Pan-OS_Commit_Configuration_README.md

 This playbook does not use any scripts.

 ### Commands
-* panorama
+* pan-os
-* panorama-commit-status
+* pan-os-commit-status
-* panorama-push-status
+* pan-os-push-status
-* panorama-push-to-device-group
+* pan-os-push-to-device-group
-* panorama-commit
+* pan-os-commit

 ## Playbook Inputs
 ---